Professors

 Discussion Vaclav Havel, The Power of the Powerless.

-Selected readings from Psychedelic Art and Michael Pollan’s How to Change Your Mind.
-Contribute to course blog.
+Homework for next week read: Selected readings from Psychedelic Art and Michael Pollan’s How to Change Your Mind.

 Week 11